 Otago's Humanities research output is rated the best in New Zealand in a number of disciplines

-Recent research quality evaluations rate the Division of Humanities research output to be the best in New Zealand in a number of disciplines, and rank some of our academic departments among the top 100 internationally.
+Recent research quality evaluations rate the Division of Humanities research output to be the best in New Zealand in a number of disciplines, and rank some of our subjects among the top 50 internationally.

-The 2013 QS World University Rankings by Subject showed the following Humanities subjects at Otago to be rated in the top 100 in the world: Education; English Language and Literature; Geography; History and Archaeology; Law; Philosophy; Sociology.
+The 2022 QS World University Rankings by Subject showed the following Humanities subject at Otago to be rated in the top 50 in the world: Archaeology (47=).

 The following subjects ranked in the top 100 in the world: Anthropology, Development Studies and Theology.
 Education, English Language & Literature, Geography, History, Philosophy, Social Policy & Administration featured in the top 101–150 in the world.

 A new tool is available to assist postgraduates to search for research opportunities in Humanities.